vierge-noire/cakephp-test-suite-light/README.md

 If you use a different database engine, you will have to provide your own.
 It should extend the `BaseTableSniffer`.

-You should then map in your `config/test_suite_light.php` file the driver to the custom table sniffer.
-E.g.:
 You should then map in your `config/app.php` file the driver to the custom table sniffer for each relevant connection.
 E.g.:
 ```$xslt